Gk1mtd/bossanova/README.md

 - game has 3 fish in the pond
 - the player can throw out hooks in the pond, by pressing a button
 - how far the hook is thrown, depends on how often or long the button was pressed
-- a string breaks after a random amount of throws (min 5 times) ​
+- a string breaks after every throws (min 5 times)
+​
 ## Backlog
 ​
-- moving fish
+- moving fish       x
-- random fish size
+- random fish size  x
-- to catch a fish, you have to reel them in, by pressing the button multiple times
+- to catch a fish, you have to reel them in, by pressing the button multiple times      -
-- a fish can battle against the players attempt to reel it in
+- a fish can battle against the players attempt to reel it in                                   -
-- the finshing rod string can break, if the fish tries to break free very hard or the player reels to hard
+- the finshing rod string can break, if the fish tries to break free very hard or the player reels to hard  -
-- reeling in the fish moves the fish closer to the player
+- reeling in the fish moves the fish closer to the player                                               -
-- if the fish is close to the player, while hooked, he is carched
+- if the fish is close to the player, while hooked, he is carched                                           -
-- bossa nova music playing in the background
+- bossa nova music playing in the background        x ​
-​
 ## Data Structure
 ​
 # main.js
 ​
+- fillMainContainerContent()
 - buildSplashScreen () {}
 - buildGameScreen () {}
+- buildGameWon () {}
-- buildGameOverScreen () {}
+- buildGameOver () {}
 ​
 # game.js
 ​
 - Game () {}
+- setFish
 - startLoop () {}
-- checkCollisions () {}
 - clearCanvas () {}
-- updateCanvas () {}
+- updateGame () {}
 - drawCanvas () {}
+- checkHookCollisionWithFish
+- gameOverCallback () {}
+- gameWonCallback () {}
-- GameOver () {}
+- resetGameCallback () {}
 ​
-# player.js
+# fisher.js
 ​
-- Player () {
+- Fisher () {
     this.x
     this.y
     this.strings
 }
+- drawFisher () {}
+- drawString
+- drawLine
-- draw () {}
+- setThrowPower () {}
-- throwHook () {}
+- resetThrowPower () {}
-- reelHook
+- reduceHealth
 ​
 # fish.js
 ​